FREQUENTLY ASKED QUESTIONS (FAQS)

 Snoring is caused by the vibration or flapping of the tissues lining the air passages.
 Anatomy, injury and lifestyle choices, such as smoking, drinking alcohol and obesity are all factors that can contribute to snoring.

 Snoring can contribute to fatigue and morning tiredness, which can affect alertness and cause us to make mistakes or have an accident.
-Snoring patients seem to experience an added risk for high blood pressure and stroke.
+Snoring patients seem to experience an added risk for high blood pressure and strokes.
 When snoring is accompanied by sleep apnea, additional health risks may occur.

 Obstructive Sleep Apnoea (OSA) is a medical condition that causes a blockage of the upper airway during sleep.
 It is usually associated with a reduction in the level of blood oxygen saturation.
 This change in oxygen is felt to be the cause of tiredness and poor sleep quality.